-In connection with the Company's assumption of the General Motors Building's secured loan by the Company's unconsolidated joint venture, 767 Venture, LLC, the Company guaranteed the unconsolidated joint venture's obligation to fund various secrows, including tenant improvements, taxes and insurance in lieu of cash deposits.
-As of June 30, 2010, the maximum funding obligation under the guarantee was approximately \$21.1 million.
-In connection with the Company's unconsolidated joint venture, 125 West 55th Street property's secured loan by the Company's unconsolidated joint venture, LLC, the Company has guaranteed the unconsolidated joint venture's obligation to fund an escrow related to certain lease rollover costs in lieu of an initial cash deposit for the full amount.
-The maximum funding obligation under the guarantee was approximately \$1.3 million.
+In connection with the assumption of the General Motors Building's secured loan by the Company's unconsolidated joint venture, 767 Venture, LLC, the Company guaranteed the unconsolidated joint venture's obligation to fund various escrows, including tenant improvements, taxes and insurance in lieu of cash deposits.
+As of September 30, 2010, the maximum funding obligation under the guarantee was approximately \$16.5 million.
+The Company earns a fee from the joint venture for providing the guarantee and has an agreement with the outside partners to reimburse the joint venture for their share of any payments made under the guarantee.
+In connection with the refinancing of the 125 West 55th Street property's secured loan by the Company's unconsolidated joint venture, 125 West 55th Street Venture LLC, the Company has guaranteed the unconsolidated joint venture's obligation to fund an escrow related to certain lease rollover costs in lieu of an initial cash deposit for the full amount.
+The maximum funding obligation under the guarantee was \$21.3 million.
 At closing, the joint venture funded a \$10.0 million cash deposit into the escrow account and the remaining \$11.3 million will be further reduced with scheduled monthly deposits into the escrow account from operating cash flows.
-As of June 30, 2010, the aminum funding obligation under the guarantee was approximately \$9.9 million.
+As of September 30, 2010, the maximum funding obligation under the guarantee was approximately \$8.6 million.
+The Company earns a fee from the joint venture for providing the guarantee and has an agreement with the outside partners to reimburse the joint venture for their share of any payments made under the guarantee.
 From time to time, the Company (or the applicable joint venture) has also agreed to guarantee portions of the principal, interest or other amounts in connection with other unconsolidated joint venture borrowings.
-In addition to the financial guarantees referenced above, the Company has agreed to customary environmental indemnifications and nonrecourse carve-outs (e.g., guarantees against fraud, misrepresentation and bankruptcy) on certain of its unconsolidated joint venture of a standard point venture of the standard point.
+In addition to the financial guarantees referenced above, the Company has agreed to customary environmental indemnifications and nonrecourse carve-outs (e.g., guarantees against fraud, misrepresentation and bankruptcy) on